Andrew Bellis - bowmaker and violin repairer

 Cleaning the bow stick.
 Sometimes I see players vigorously ‘cleaning’ their bow stick with a duster after playing.
 Please don’t do this, as all you are doing is pushing rosin dust into the grain of the stick; cleaning is barely necessary if you are using the rosin as above, and it will lead to the lapping being spoilt (the first few turns of silver wire lap in particular) if the lap is ‘caught’ by the cloth.
 Careful light ‘dusting’ should be the most that is needed.

 Grease is the enemy of bow hair no matter how good a quality the hair is.
 I am sometimes presented with bows I have rehaired that do not play pianissimo in one particular place; the hair appears to slide on the string.
-Not the rehairer’s fault; how could all 180-odd hairs be faulty in that one place?!
+Not the rehairer’s fault; how could all 180-odd hairs be faulty in that one place?
 No, this is because somehow that place on the hair has been made greasy, and it is impossible to clean it back to new.
 There are a few likely causes; spilt violin polish, greasy hands from eating food, pizzicato with greasy fingers, and pupil’s violins/bows/rosins.
 Never lend your rosin to anyone else, especially young pupils.
 The grease on their bow will transfer to your rosin block, that will then transfer to your bow and render it as useless as the pupils’.
 If you teach, encourage them not to ‘finger’ their bow hair and keep a rosin block solely for them.
 “Magic” rosin from teacher works wonders just before an exam!
 Never practice or leave your case open where cooking is taking place, because hair is hygroscopic, i.e. it readily absorbs moisture (that is why your bow goes slack in a damp church in the summer) and it will take up any grease in the atmosphere along with that moisture.

 It is not possible to ‘wash’ hair clean and restore it to ‘as new’ condition.
-At one time such a recommendation appeared in “The Strad” magazine as well as elsewhere.
+At one time such a recommendation appeared in 'The Strad' magazine as well as elsewhere.
 That was irresponsible.
-Never get water anywhere near your bow; capillary action causes the wedges to swell, breaking the mortices, then shrink smaller as they dry, so they fall out.
+Never get water anywhere near your bow; capillary action causes the ferrule wedge or the head plug to swell, breaking the mortices, then shrink smaller as they dry, so they fall out.
 Water applied to rosined hair is just a ghastly mess.
 The hair can be cleaned with meths as above, or if you feel that has made no improvement, have the bow rehaired.

 Broken hairs.
 Should this happen, the hair pieces left should be snapped out against the sharp edges of head face and ferrule respectively.
 If you find you are breaking hairs say more than one a month it may be that the hair is poor quality, worn out, or your playing is of a vigorous quality that others may not appreciate(!).